sensors-logo

 Guest Editor

-Melbourne Institue Technology, Melbourne, Australia
+School of IT, Melbourne Institute of Technology, Melbourne, VIC 3000, Australia

-Interests: information security; database; machine learning; smart 5G networks; green 5G communication; sleep mode; markov decision process; energy efficient 5G networks
+Interests: information security; database; machine learning; smart 5G networks; green 5G communication; sleep mode; Markov decision process; energy efficient 5G networks

 Special Issues, Collections and Topics in MDPI journals